-Phillies Player Destroyed TV That Players Used For Fortnite
+Phillies Player Destroyed TV That Players Used For ‘Fortnite’

 Manager Gabe Kapler convened a group of team leaders in spring training this year to hammer out rules about when players can be in the clubhouse during games, among other issues.

-The Fortnite/smashed TV incident was never reported by anyone in the local or national media at the time that it happened or afterwards, until this week.
+The Fortnite/smashed TV incident was never reported by anyone in the local or national media at the time that it happened, or afterwards, until this week.